z011747/console-app-rhythm-game/README.md

 but its made entirely inside of console app, and uses text for its sprites/graphics. <br />
 ![](https://github.com/z011747/console-app-rhythm-game/blob/master/readme/gameplay.gif)
  <br />
-It supports custom songs and loading file formats from a couple different rhythm games (FNF .json charts and StepMania .sm files). <br />
+It supports custom songs and loading file formats from a couple different rhythm games (FNF .json charts (pre 0.3) and StepMania .sm files). <br />
 The game also has its own file format for charts but has no editor for it to be easily useable. <br />
 ![](https://github.com/z011747/console-app-rhythm-game/blob/master/readme/options.png)
 <br />